ROCm/rocm-install-on-linux/docs/how-to/amdgpu-install.rst

 Multi-versioned ROCm Installation
 =================================================

-By default (without the --rocmrelease option) the installer script will install packages in the single-version layout.
+By default (without the :code:`--rocmrelease` option) the installer script will install packages in the single-version layout.

 For the multi-version ROCm installation you must use the installer script from